tarwn/lessthandot-hugo/blogs/content/posts/2011-02-23-product-selection-evaluation.md

   <img src="http://tiernok.com/LTDBlog/ProductSelection/doors.png" title="Obligatory picture of 3 doors" style="max-width: 120px" />
 </div>

-At this point it&#8217;s highly likely we will have one or two products that have been suggested.
-However those aren&#8217;t the only solutions on the market and armed with our enhanced and comprehensive list of requirement, we ought to be able to find a few more options to evaluate.
-Even if we have a clear winner at this point, looking at additional options will ensure there wasn&#8217;t anything critical we overlooked and that we can show alignment with the groups interests.
+At this point it's highly likely we will have one or two products that have been suggested.
+However those aren't the only solutions on the market and armed with our enhanced and comprehensive list of requirement, we ought to be able to find a few more options to evaluate.
+Even if we have a clear winner at this point, looking at additional options will ensure there wasn't anything critical we overlooked and that we can show alignment with the groups interests.

 <div style="border: 1px solid #BBBBBB; margin: 0em 1em; padding: 1em; float: right; width: 200px;">
   I was once in a process improvement session that was headed towards a solution involving a 3-4 week development project.
 The operations manager listened to us hash through the problem and requirements, then calmly suggested a solution involving a pack of construction paper and some transparent binder inserts.
 Not only did it end up filling the need, we were able to implement it that afternoon and it required less work to use.